 LEARN MORE: Hiking to Machu Picchu Along the Inca Trail

-I had to pick just one of our hikes, a tough decision, but hiking the Puez-Odle Altopiano was our favorite in the Dolomites.
+I had to pick just one of our hikes for this article, a tough decision, but hiking the Puez-Odle Altopiano was our favorite in the Dolomites.
 It’s long, it involves a lot of climbing, but it is worth the effort.
 This hike takes you to some of the highest peaks in the area, giving you a bird’s eye view of the amazing mountains of the Dolomites.
 It is worth the effort for these awesome 360° views.
+For a full list of hikes, check out our Dolomites Hiking Guide.

 LEARN MORE: Hiking the Puez-Odle Altopiano